Why Choose a Midwife?

 Midwives take time to offer care.

-Midwives encourage women and their families to make informed choices, creating an atmosphere in which they can celebrate the miracle of birth, wherever they choose to be.
+Midwives encourage people to make informed choices, creating an atmosphere in which they can celebrate the miracle of birth, wherever they choose to be.
 Midwifery is personalized care!